FrancescoMar04/Siem-incident-response-lab-wazuh/README.md

 5. Log Analysis and Incident Investigation
 6. Final Report

-Detailed technical steps are documented in the `phases/` directory.
+To explore the full project, see the `phases/` directory.

 ---